rancher/elemental-docs/docs/customizing.md

 ---
-sidebar_label: Custom Images
+sidebar_label: Customize Elemental Install
 title: ''
 ---

-# Custom Images
+# Customize Elemental Install

 Elemental Teal images can be customized in different ways.
 One option is to provide